gravity9-tech/mongo-cse/README.md

 ### Listener deregistration

-Each listener can be deregistred at any moment.
+Each listener can be deregistered at any moment.
 It can be done only for specific partitions or for all to each listener is assigned.

 ```java